Fleas

 Treating the house

 In my experience, Malamutes are not good flea magnets.
 Or maybe it's our soil, being clay instead of sandy.
 I understand fleas are more of a problem in sandy soil areas than clay soil - perhaps they reproduce better in that environment.
 Malamute coats are generally so thick, fleas seem to prefer other animals.
 When we've had problems, it's the dogs with the lighter coats that seem to be bothered most.
 The inner legs seem to be the area most irritated, next being the belly/armpits, the neck, and base of the tail....though they can be anywhere, these are the places to look first for flea dirt on a Malamute.
-Often if it's a bunny kill you're worried about, the fleas will first hang out on the dog's faces (and are easy to see against the white and pick off) before they move on to a more hospitable area if you check the dog IMMEDIATELY....When I pick them off hold tight as they will jump...when I find one I immediately pinch it between fingers, avoid the need to "look" and take and rinse it under running water down the sink to drown it.
+Often if it's a bunny kill you're worried about, the fleas will first hang out on the dog's faces (and are easy to see against the white and pick off) before they move on to a more hospitable area - if you check the dog IMMEDIATELY....When picked off, hold tight - because they will jump!
+I immediately pinch it between fingers, avoid the need to "look" and take and rinse it under running water in the sink to drown it.
 We've avoided excessive chemicals, Frontline and flea infestations for years this way.

 Specific Flea Control Products:

-There are a ton of different medicines, drops, sprays, or whatever that you can get to put on your pet.
+There are a ton of different medicines, drops, sprays, or whatever that you can get to put on your Malamute.
 Most of these last for a few months, but there are a lot of differences between the various brands.
-The following pages give you a summary of what each one does and how it's applied.
 You'll generally want to think about: how long you need it to work, if you need it to kill both fleas and ticks, any bathing restrictions, age restrictions (many can't be used on kittens or puppies), and effectiveness.
+How to tell if your Frontline is real and not a potentially dangerous FAKE.

 - Frontline